BadEnd777/envguard/README.md

     };
     const env = guardEnv(process.env, config);

-    console.log(env.ENABLED);
-    // Error: 'ENABLED' is not defined in 'guard-env' config
+    console.log(env.ENABLED); // Error: 'ENABLED' is not defined in environment variables
     ```

 -   An unsupported type is specified in the configuration.